Welcome to Pain Care for Primary Care

 - To participate in Opioid Prescribing: Safe Practices, Changing Lives (Collaboration for REMS Education)

 - New this year!
 P.E.P.
-Program – an optional practice management program (separate fee required) designed to help make your practice more profitable.
+Program – an optional practice enhancement program (separate fee required) designed to help make your practice more profitable.
 Participation at P.E.P. offers up to additional 3.25 CME/CE credits.

 Common Pain Problems in Primary Care